 One thing about baking soda, though: You need to measure the water!
-Once you’ve done it a few times, you’ll probably be able to eyeball the level, but the amount of baking soda in the water is important to make sure the pH is up to a level to soften the potatoes quickly.
+Once you’ve done it a few times, you’ll probably be able to eyeball the level, but the amount of baking soda in the water is important to make sure the pH is up to a level to work properly.

 – Happy Eating, Annemarie